 Real estate investment trusts

-Investing in a real estate investment trust (REIT) is a way to profit from the real estate market without having to buy a house or worry about screening tenants, fixing damages, chasing down late payments or even facing intruders.
+Investing in a real estate investment trust (REIT) is a way to profit from the real estate market without having to buy a physical property or deal with any landlord duties.

-Generally, REITs are described as high-return investments that provide solid dividends and the potential for moderate, long-term capital appreciation.
+Generally, they’re described as high-return investments that provide solid dividends and the potential for moderate, long-term capital appreciation.

 Also, as REITs are publicly traded, you can buy or sell shares any time and your investment can be as little or as large as you want — unlike buying a house, which usually requires a hefty down payment followed by a mortgage.

 Another easy way to invest in real estate without having to pick and choose which stocks to buy and sell, is through exchange-traded funds (ETFs).
 You can think of an ETF as a diversified portfolio of stocks.

 As ETFs trade on major exchanges, they’re convenient to buy and sell.
 Some ETFs passively track an index, while others are actively managed.
 One thing to note is that they all charge a fee — referred to as the management expense ratio (MER) — in exchange for managing the fund.

 The iShares U.S. Real Estate ETF (IYR), for example, gives investors targeted access to domestic real estate stocks and REITs.
 The fund is managed by BlackRock and currently holds 78 stocks with total net assets of $2.85 billion.
 Since the fund’s inception in June 2000, IYR’s net asset value (NAV) has grown 8.47%.
 Its MER is 0.39%.